vacuumlabs/audits/README.md

 # Vacuumlabs Auditing - Reports
 Welcome to our repository where we share the public outputs of our work.
 This collection showcases a series of smart contract audit reports performed by the Vacuumlabs Auditing team.

+**Important Note:** [Invariant0](https://invariant0.com) is now the continuation of the Vacuumlabs Auditing team.
+The team has transitioned to operating under the Invariant0 brand to continue providing top-tier smart contract security services.

 ## List of Audit Reports

 * Aada v1 protocol: [view report](./reports/aada-v1.pdf)